rafgraph/rollpkg/README.md

 TypeScript's default behavior is to include all of the types in your `node_modules/@types` folder as part of the global scope.
 This allows you to use things like `process.env.NODE_ENV` and Jest's `test(...)` or `expect(...)` without causing a type error.
 However, it also adds a significant amount of global type pollution that you might not realize is there.
 This pollution can make it seem like you are writing type safe code that safely compiles to your `target` ECMAScript version (Rollpkg's default is `ES5`), but in reality you are using APIs that won't be available at runtime.
 For example, your `node_modules/@types` folder probably includes `node`'s types (they are required by Jest and others), so the TypeScript compiler thinks your code will have access to all of Node's APIs at runtime.
 If your compilation `target` is set to `ES5`, using APIs like `array.includes`, `Map`, `Set` or `Promise` won't produce a TypeScript error despite the fact that none of these can be compiled to `ES5` 🤦‍♀️ (the TypeScript compiler assumes your code will have access to these APIs at runtime).

-TypeScript does provide a [`types`](https://www.typescriptlang.org/tsconfig#types) compiler option for you to explicitly specify which packages are included in the global scope (note that these will be in addition to any `import`s in your code, for example if you `import * as React from 'react'` then `react` types will always be included).
+TypeScript does provide a [`types`](https://www.typescriptlang.org/tsconfig#types) compiler option for you to explicitly specify which packages are included in the global scope (note that these will be in addition to any `import`s in your code, for example if you `import * as React from 'react'` then `react`'s types will always be included).
 However, failing to include types that are needed in development but won't be available at runtime (e.g. Node's `process.env.NODE_ENV` and Jest's `test`) will cause a TypeScript error in development 🤦‍♂️ Also you can only specify entire packages so it is not possible to only include the `process.env` type but exclude the rest of Node's types.

-Ideally [TypeScript would allow overrides](https://github.com/microsoft/TypeScript/issues/33407) based on file types like ESLint does, but until that happens the most widely used solution is multiple `tsconfig`s that include or exclude specific files and types (or alternatively ignoring the issue and accepting the global type pollution).
+Ideally [TypeScript would allow overrides](https://github.com/microsoft/TypeScript/issues/33407) based on file types like ESLint does, but until that happens the most widely used solution is multiple `tsconfig`s (e.g. `tsconfig.build.json`, `tsconfig.test.json`, etc) that include or exclude specific files and types (or alternatively ignoring the issue and accepting the global type pollution).
 Note that VS Code (and other editors) can only use one `tsconfig.json` per file tree to provide type feedback in the UI, so when using multiple `tsconfig`s it is typical to have a `tsconfig.json` file that doesn't restrict global types or files so you can benefit from UI based type feedback without unwanted type errors in the UI.
 That is, even with multiple `tsconfig`s, global type pollution is unavoidable in the editor UI.

 #### So how does Rollpkg handle global type pollution?